csnate/PhantomJS-QUnit-runner-with-JUnit-output/README.md

 * test.result.file - REQUIRED
     * this is the output XML file that will be produced.
 The file should be saved in your local workspace.
 	* EX: ./build/TESTS/some-test.tests.xml
-* test.timeout - OPTIONAL
+* test.timeout - REQUIRED
     * this is a timeout value (in milliseconds) that the runner will use before it considers the test to have failed.
-Default is 30 seconds (30000).

 ## Links
 [PhantomJS](http://phantomjs.org/)